utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 ### Viewing top errors

-You can view top errors while the performance test is running or after the test is complete.
+You can view top errors on the **Summary** tab while the performance test is running or after the test is complete.

+Hover over a point on the graph to view the the top three errors at that point.

-On the **Summary** tab, hover over the **Error rate** above the graph to view the top three error classes encountered during the test.
-You can also hover over the error rate for a specific request below the graph to view the the top three errors for that request.
-This information can help you understand which requests are associated with certain classes of errors.
+Select the **Error rate** above the graph to view the top errors for the entire test.

 ### Viewing error trends

 You can view error trends after the performance test is complete.
 The error trend shows the top five errors that occurred during the test and the frequency of those errors over time.
 This information can help you understand how error rates change in response to increased load on your API.

 To view error trends, select the **Errors** tab above the graph.
-You can also hover over the **Error rate** on the **Summary** tab and select **View Error Trends**.
+You can also select the **Error rate** on the **Summary** tab and select **View Error Trends**.

 The error trends graph shows the following information:

 * **Error rate** - The percentage of requests that result in an error.
 Responses other than 2xx responses are considered errors.
 * **Errored requests / Total requests sent** - The number of requests resulting in errors compared to the total number of requests sent across all virtual users.
-* **Top error class** - The class of error that occurred most often during the test.
+* **Top error** - The type of error that occurred most often during the test.
 * **Top request with errors** - The request that had the highest number of error responses.

 Hover over a point on the graph to view more details.

 To view the error trends for a specific request, select the request in the dropdown list above the graph.
+This information can help you understand which requests are associated with certain types of errors.

 ## Viewing past performance runs